How to create and configure an additional disk on an instance

 sudo nano /etc/fstab

-Add the line below to the file and replace the UUID with your own:
+Add this line, replacing the UUID with your own:

 UUID=2e4a9012-bf0e-41ef-bf9a-fbf350803ac5 /mnt/disk ext4 nofail 0 0